 Given the importance of mathematics lessons in problem-solving, it is determined that learning should be centered on students.
 Student-centered learning makes the learning process more meaningful and can improve the quality of education (Chisara et al., 2018; Malik, 2024).
 In their research, Adha et al. (2024) and Qadir et al. (2024) stated that student-centered learning is expected to positively impact the quality of education by involving students more comprehensively in their learning experiences.
 In addition, in their research, Cahayani et al. (2024) and Martin-alguacil et al. (2024) also stated that student-focused learning is so that students play an active role, and student-centered learning is needed.
 Thus, learning-oriented or focused on students is believed to have a more profound impact on the development of student's abilities, including in mathematics learning, especially in problem-solving skills.

 To solve problems, everyone has a different strategy or method.
 However, they generally use the same intelligence known as the adversary quotient.
 The Adversity Quotient is a person's ability or intelligence to survive in the face of difficulties and be able to solve these difficulties (Stoltz, 2007; Anwar, 2024).
 In addition, Septiarly et al. (2024) explained that adversity is often associated with individual abilities related to learning abilities and personal skills development.
-Triyanto, T., & Dzulhijjah (2020) stated that the Adversity Quotient (AQ) can contribute to developing students' fighting spirit and resilience.
-Menzies & Jack (2024) and Indah Tri (2025) also explained that the Adversity Quotient is the ability that a person has to observe difficulties and process these difficulties with the intelligence they have so that it becomes a challenge to solve, including in terms of mental health (Saxena, 2025).
+Triyanto, & Dzulhijjah (2020) stated that the Adversity Quotient (AQ) can contribute to developing students' fighting spirit and resilience.
+Menzies & Jack (2024) and Indah (2025) also explained that the Adversity Quotient is the ability that a person must observe difficulties and process these difficulties with the intelligence they have so that it becomes a challenge to solve, including in terms of mental health (Saxena, 2025).
 Thus, AQ is essential to every student's ability to solve mathematical problems.
-The adversity Quotient can indicate how someone can overcome their problems, whether they can solve the issues faced to become winners or give up or even stop when experiencing problems that are considered challenging.
+The Adversity Quotient can indicate how someone can overcome their problems, whether they can solve the issues faced by becoming winners or give up or even stop when experiencing problems that are considered challenging.
 Students face various obstacles, difficulties, and challenges when solving problems (Hadi & Radiatul, 2015).

 Based on some of the explanations above, this study discusses students' mathematical problem-solving abilities with an AQ review.
 This is intended so that teachers, researchers, and policymakers can take the best steps in the future.
 This study aims to determine and examine how the analysis of students' mathematical problem-solving abilities is reviewed from the Adversity Quotient.